CIeNET-International/ml-auto-solutions-2/deployment/README.md

     4. clusters.tf (Delete all code inside this file)
     5. provider.tf

+## Step 4 - Grant Permission

+If you want to build this prod env in cienet-cmcs, please use your **TVC google account** to grant yourself 'Editor' role in cienet-cmcs in IAM page.

-## Step 4 - Create Cloud Composer environment
+## Step 5 - Create Cloud Composer environment

 Under this `deployment` directory, run commands below to create a new Cloud Composer environment and BigQuery database with your custom service account.